ansys/pymapdl/doc/source/user_guide/upf.rst

     >> Server started on port [50054]

-During the Mechanical APDL process, you will see this Python printout:
+During the Mechanical APDL process, you see this Python printout:

 .. code::